localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 {{< alert title="Hint" color="success">}}
 If the `ssh` command throws an error like "Identity file not accessible" or "bad permissions", then please make sure that the key file has a restrictive `0400` permission as illustrated [here](#create-a-key-pair).
 {{< /alert >}}

+{{< alert title="Note">}}
+LocalStack does not clean up any Docker containers it has created.
+To terminate the EC2 instance, you will need to make a [`TerminateInstances`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API call to stop the Docker container before stopping the LocalStack instance.
+{{< /alert >}}

 ## Docker backend

 LocalStack Pro supports the Docker backend, enabling the execution of emulated EC2 instances.